Guide · For buyers

 How much do you need for a down payment in Edmonton?

-The minimum down payment in Canada is 5% for homes under $500,000.
-On a $212,054 apartment condo, that's roughly $10,603.
+The minimum down payment in Canada is 5% for homes under $500,000 — on a $300,000 home, that's $15,000.
 For homes between $500,000 and $999,999, it's 5% on the first $500k and 10% on the remainder.
 Combine your savings with the FHSA ($40k lifetime) and HBP ($60k from RRSPs) to reach your target.

 Is it better to rent or buy in Edmonton?

-At Edmonton's current price levels, monthly mortgage payments on an apartment condo are often comparable to rent — especially with a 10%+ down payment.
+At Edmonton's price levels, monthly mortgage payments on an apartment condo are often comparable to rent — especially with a 10%+ down payment.
 The key advantages of buying include building equity and Alberta's no land transfer tax.
 However, factor in property tax, condo fees, and maintenance.
 Use our Affordability Calculator to compare your specific situation.

 What are the cheapest areas to buy a home in Edmonton?